catberry/catberry/docs/routing/event-route-definition.md

 `\w*`.

 ## File example
-Here is example of `/events.js` file with some event route definitions:
+Here is an example of `/events.js` file with some event route definitions:

 ```javascript
 module.exports = [